unstructured-data/IESE-FRA-presession-24/README.md

 # IESE-FRA-presession-24
-Pre-session materials for the Large Language Models and Machine Learning for Unstructured Data Seminar, organized by IESE and the Fundación Ramón Areces
+Pre-session materials for the [Large Language Models and Machine Learning for Unstructured Data Seminar]([url](https://www.iese.edu/faculty-research/large-language-models-machine-learning/)), organized by IESE and the Fundación Ramón Areces.

 ## Python resources: